Apartments or hotels?

 Hotels in Italy

-Turning to hotels, I’ll talk about some of my favorites in Italy then add two that we liked in France and eventually a few that were disappointing.
+Turning to hotels, I’ll talk about some of my favorites in Italy then add two that we liked in France, our hotels in Croatia and Slovenia, then a few that were disappointing.

 Hotel Belvedere di San Leonino